How to Install Mini Blinds Like a Pro in 5 Easy Steps

 Step 5: Attaching the Valance and Testing the Blinds’ Functionality

-The valance adds a finished look and covers the mounting hardware.
+The valance adds a nice finishing touch and hides the mounting hardware.

 Attaching the Valance:

-Clip or slide the valance into place on the headrail of the blinds.
+Clip or slide the valance onto the headrail of the blinds.

 Testing:

-Lower and raise the blinds several times to test their functionality.
-Tilt them to various angles to ensure smooth operation.
+Lower and raise the blinds several times to check their functionality.
+Adjust the tilt to different angles to ensure smooth operation.

 Step 1: Gathering the Tools and Materials